marcusoftnet/marcusoftnet.github.io/_posts/2016-05-11-fear-of-loosing-important-things.md

 > If I write a requirement on a paper here and put it on this table.
 Would you want to start implementing it in 1 year without changing or looking at it?
 6 months?
 3 months?

 The most common answer is around 1-3 months depending on the requirement.
-Because (most) everyone realizes that requirements rot.
-Therefore, we want to write as little as possible (just as with code, by the way) to remember the conversations we had, **and** we want to do that as close as possible to the implementation of the feature.
+Because (most) everyone realizes that requirements rot. therefore, we want to write as little as possible (just as with code, by the way) to remember the conversations we had, **and** we want to do that as close as possible to the implementation of the feature.

 But that requires that you know your goals and strategies for getting there.